ChrisWileyShay/starter-hugo-academic/content/publication/monkeycage1/index.md

 to contend against one another.
 First, nonviolent movements are increasingly dealing with violent flanks.
 Second, technological innovation both helps and hinders organizers.
 Third, dictators are relying on counterdemonstrations.
-And finally, leaderless movements face greater barriers to capitalize on tactical victories against governments.
+And finally, leaderless movements face greater barriers to capitalize on tactical victories against governments.'

 # Summary.
 An optional shortened abstract.
 summary:  'In this article, we introduce the Nonviolent and Violent Campaigns and Outcomes (NAVCO)